Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 - By searching the address

-- By searching for the product or service and selecting the business’s entry, then click “directions.”
+- By searching for the product or service and select the business’s entry, then click “directions.”

 Bookings (where available)